Chemical and Biological Engineering Teams Won Championship and First Runner-up in HKUST-Sino One Million Dollar Entrepreneurship Competition

 Ka-Chin, who is the CEO of SPES Tech, received his MPhil in Technology Leadership and Entrepreneurship (2019) and BSc in Biochemistry and Cell Biology (2017) from HKUST.
 Ri and Zhongguang became postdoctoral fellows in the CBE Department after earning a PhD in Bioengineering (2018) and a PhD in Chemical and Biomolecular Engineering (2019) respectively from HKUST.
 Other team members include Bioengineering MPhil student JIANG Bojing, and undergraduate JIANG Hongliang in the Department of Finance.

 PhoMedics Limited, a medical technology start-up founded by Prof. Terence Wong, received the Gold Award (first runner-up).
 He and his team developed a technology called computational high-throughput autofluorescence microscopy with pattern illumination (CHAMP), which allows a surgeon to check during a cancer surgery whether the patient’s cancer cells are cleanly eradicated, thus minimizing the chance of requiring a second operation.
 The technology is now undergoing clinical trial at the Queen Mary Hospital and will soon be trialed at the Prince of Wales Hospital as well.

 Team members include Bioengineering students WONG Hei-Man (PhD), ZHANG Yan (PhD), and Victor TSANG Tsz-Chun (MPhil), Technology Leadership and Entrepreneurship MPhil students Oscar MOLIN and WU Jiajie, and Biotechnology undergraduate CHAN Wing-Yan.

-(This news was adopted from a press release on the HKUST Public Affairs Office website.)
+(This news was adopted from a press release by HKUST Public Affairs Office here.)